maliny12/paper-sugarglider/motivation-letter/motivation-letter.md

 Dear Dr. Van der Loo,
 \bigskip

-Please consider our article titled "ToOoOlTiPs: An R Package for Customizable Tooltips in Interactive Graphics" for publication in the R Journal.
+Please consider our article titled "sugarglider: Create Glyph-maps of Spatiotemporal Data" for publication in the R Journal.

-The manuscript introduces the new package called `ToOoOlTiPs` which provides examples on how to use interactive graphics in journal articles, and general tips for making an interesting contribution.
+The manuscript introduces the new package called `sugarglider` which extend glyph maps with ribbon and segment geometries to depict seasonal trends, variations, and data ranges.

-We believe the readers of the R Journal will find this article helpful for their work because it provides generally useful instructions that will work for many purposes.
+We believe that readers of the R Journal will find this article valuable as it provides a concise description of the software's importance to exploratory data analysis and discusses the advantages and disadvantages of this new contribution compared to existing implementations.

 \bigskip
 \bigskip